 September 2014 saw three mental health professionals from Manas Foundation en route to a residential workshop in Manesar for four days with no idea what we were in for.
 “Financial Resilience” - the undeniable need for any organization to be able to stay afloat to do its work not just passionately but with strategy, efficiency and longevity – the idea drew us in.
 The introductory session by Ellen and Dale was … strangely comforting.
 We realized that fundraising, budgeting and struggling with what we’ve now learned to fondly refer to as “the back wheel of the bicycle” were challenges and not problems.
 These were things which could be approached with clarity and focus, and would help propel our work further forward, and help us do more with our skill sets and hands-on orientation.

 Over the next few days, we learned how to speak about our work intelligently and holistically, and develop an unforgettable case – interweaving stories of what we do that would appeal to the head, heart and gut of the listener, learning how to make a potential donor want to contribute to our cause.
 We learned how to make smart budgets, financial dashboards, and opened up to an understanding of the world of non-profit organizational finance.
-All that we learned from Ellen and Dale was lined with applicability and aliveness, with wonderfully elaborate role plays on scenarios that we have all faced in the non-profit sector.
+All that we learned from the Spring team was lined with applicability and aliveness, with wonderfully elaborate role plays on scenarios that we have all faced in the non-profit sector.
 Each organization's work was so motivating and it was great to be facilitated so wonderfully on learning best practices from other civil society organizations in the room.

-The initial awkwardness we felt when talking about money for doing socially relevant work has been replaced by an innate comfort and dignity, which has made us feel a greater pride in what we do.
+The initial awkwardness we felt when talking about money for doing socially relevant work has been replaced by an innate comfort dignity, which has made us feel a greater pride in what we do.
 Perhaps this has been the deepest learning: understanding, intrinsically, the importance of both integral aspects of running an organization - the passionate direction of the work we do (the front wheel of the metaphorical bicycle), and the stability and longevity needed by the back wheel (financial resilience) - both of which are integral to springing forward as an organization.